Unifi Network - Setup VLANs including IoT and access to Pi-hole

 - Expand

-after DHCP Service Management- In my case I enabled the
+after DHCP Service Management- In my case I unchecked

 and added the IP address of my Pi-hole